TerribleDev/Untappd.Net/README.md

 # Untappd.Net

 This is a c# wrapper around the Untappd API.
+This can be downloaded via [Nuget](https://www.nuget.org/packages/Untappd.Net/)

 ## Coverage